partmor/SDC-Traffic-Sign-Classifier/writeup.md

 ![f4]

-This sample is interesting since it is partially ocluded by snow.
+The above sample is interesting since it is partially ocluded by snow.

 ![f5]

-From this image I generate two samples: one with a tight box on the yield sign (easy), and another including the other sign partially to add difficulty.
+From this last image I generate two samples: one with a tight box on the yield sign (easy), and another including the other sign partially to add difficulty.

 ![f7]

+The custom test set finally consists of the following data:

+![new_test_cases]

 The accuracy for this mini-test set is 0.750 (correctly classified 6/8 cases), noticeably lower than the score obtained on the given test set.
 Two facts should be highlighted:
 + This set is not big enough for a population-averaged score to be meaningful at all (noise has a huge impact on outcome).